Elizabeth of York: Death and aftermath

 Henry VII entertained thoughts of remarriage to renew the alliance with Spain—Joanna, Dowager Queen of Naples (daughter of Ferdinand I of Naples), Joanna, Queen of Castile (daughter of Ferdinand and Isabella), and Margaret, Dowager Duchess of Savoy (sister-in-law of Joanna of Castile), were all considered —but he died a widower in 1509.
-The specifications that Henry gave to his ambassadors outlining what he wanted in a second wife described Elizabeth.
 On each anniversary of her death, he decreed that a requiem mass be sung, the bells be tolled, and 100 candles be lit in her honour.
 Henry also continued to employ her minstrels each New Year.

-The Tower of London was abandoned as a royal residence, as evidenced by the lack of records of its being used by the royal family after 1503.
-Royal births in the reign of Elizabeth's son, Henry VIII, took place in various other palaces.

 Henry VII's reputation for miserliness became worse after Elizabeth's death.
 He was buried with Elizabeth of York under their effigies in his Westminster Abbey chapel.
 Her tomb was opened in the 19th century and the wood casing of her lead coffin was found to have been removed to create space for the interment of her great-great-grandson James VI and I.